gosukiwi/Pasukon/README.md

   ;
 ```

 The last rule will be considered the __starting rule__.
-The grammar must be
+All rules must be
-defined from more specific to more generic.
+defined before using them in another rule.

 ## Evaluating Code
 Rules can optionally evaluate some code: